 Greater Bank has made choosing a credit card really simple.
-We offer the Greater Bank Visa Credit Card, which comes with a low interest rate and a low annual fee.
+We offer the Greater Bank Visa Credit Card, which comes with a lower interest rate.
 You can change your credit limit on your account really easily as well - which is the main thing you will have to think about when taking out the credit card.
 The good thing is that you can talk to us at Greater Bank and get advice on what the best credit limit is for you and your needs.
 But have a think about the size of your income, your spending habits, and what sort of budgeting you’d ideally like to implement in your life.

 Other than that, it’s pretty simple.
-On top of the low interest rate and low annual fee, a Greater Bank Visa Credit Card gives you access to your money that is convenient and secure.
+On top of the lower interest rate and annual fee, a Greater Bank Visa Credit Card gives you access to your money that is convenient and secure.